blockhackersio/paypunk/CONTEXT.md

 _Avoid_: Wallet Daemon

 **Seed**:
 A 12-word BIP39 mnemonic phrase from which all wallet keys are deterministically derived.
 Stored at rest in a dedicated file (`seed.enc`), encrypted with an Argon2id-derived key from the user's password.
 The seed file is eventually owned by a different system user than the wallet process for security compartmentalization.
-The seed is decrypted on-demand for each `AuthorizeArtifact` or `ExportViewingKey` call — it is never held in memory between requests.
+The seed is decrypted on-demand for each `AuthorizeArtifact` or `ExportViewingKey` call and held on the stack for the duration of the signing operation.

 **Address**:
 A unique receiving address derived for each incoming payment.
 One address per payment — never reused (post-v1 goal; address reuse is acceptable for initial build).